Snow Blower vs Plow Service Cost Calculator

 JJ Ben-Joseph headshot JJ Ben-Joseph

-When you click the compare button, the calculator reports three main outputs.
-First, it shows the estimated plow service cost per season.
-Second, it shows the estimated snow blower cost per season after spreading the purchase price across the machine's lifespan and adding annual operating costs.
-Third, it estimates the number of seasons needed to break even.
-If the result says break-even is not available, that means the annual savings from ownership are not large enough under your assumptions to recover the purchase price.
+When you select Compare Options, the result shows the estimated plow total for one season, the estimated snow blower total for one season, and the number of seasons needed to break even.
+If break-even is shown as not available, the annual savings from owning the machine are not enough to recover the purchase price under the inputs you entered.

-The calculator uses a straightforward cost comparison.
-The seasonal cost of plow service is the fee per visit multiplied by the number of visits in a season:
+The snow blower vs plow service formula compares a recurring clearing fee with the annualized cost of owning the machine.
+The seasonal plow cost is the visit price multiplied by the number of visits in a winter:

 Formula: C_p = s × v